EUR/INR today: Indian Rupee cross rates mixed at the start of the European session

-Indian Rupee (INR) crosses trade mixed at the start of Wednesday, according to FXStreet data.
-The Euro (EUR) to the Indian Rupee changes hands at 96.27, with the EUR/INR pair rising from its previous close at 95.85.
+Indian Rupee (INR) crosses trade mixed at the start of Thursday, according to FXStreet data.
+The Euro (EUR) to the Indian Rupee changes hands at 95.74, with the EUR/INR pair declining from its previous close at 95.75.

-Meanwhile, the Pound Sterling (GBP) trades at 113.07 against the INR in the early European trading hours, losing ground after the GBP/INR pair settled at113.30 at the previous close.
+Meanwhile, the Pound Sterling (GBP) trades at 112.73 against the INR in the early European trading hours, advancing after the GBP/INR pair settled at 112.69 at the previous close.

 Indian economy FAQs